KenPainter/GenLogic/docs/10-Introduction/10-augmented-normaliztaion.md

 where the edges are formed by the dependencies that are explicit in the calculations.
 If line_total = qty * price, we have three nodes and edges price->line_total and qty->line_total.
-As long as the column Graph has no cycles, we can guarantee:
+As long as the column Graph has no cycles, we can make a few assurances.

-- Termination: All calculations will complete in finite time.
+**Guaranteed Termination (strong)**: All calculations will complete in finite time.
+This is mathematically guaranteed so long as we have proven that we detect cycles.

-- Determinism: Given the same DML to the same database, calculated values always produce the same result.
+**Guaranteed Determinism (with no random factors in formulas)**: Given the same DML to the same database, calculated values always produce the same result.
+As long as the formulas do not include random factors, this is true because:
-- Consistency: All dependent values are computed after their dependencies.
-- No race conditions: No calculation can see an inconsistent intermediate state, no query will see intermediate state.
+- calculations always execute in dependency order
+- triggers complete before commit

+**No Race Conditions**: No calculations or queries see inconsistent internal state.
+This is guaranteed by Postgres's transaction
+model: BEFORE triggers complete atomically before the row is written, AFTER triggers see the committed state, and all calculations within a transaction are isolated from other transactions.

 The use of a Directed Acyclic Graph means that a GenLogic schema is formally analyzable, though no effort has yet been made to demonstrate